 At the doctor or dentist

 Be very careful when paying for medical provider up-front costs.
 Ask the medical provider to file the claim with Aetna or, if your provider is out of network, file a claim yourself, before you use your debit card to make sure you’re paying the correct out-of-pocket amount, including any contract discounts.
-Then, if you’re responsible for a portion of the charges, you can pay that out of your health care FSA.
+Then, if you’re responsible for a portion of the charges, you can pay them out of your health care FSA.

 For dependents not covered by your medical plan